anton7r/scany/README.md

 ## Supported Go versions

-scany supports Go 1.13 and higher.
+pgx-scany supports Go 1.15 and higher.
+Lower versions could be supported but not guranteed.

 ## Roadmap